delicious-ai/HungarianAlgorithm/README.md

 ### Swift Package Manager

-You can install `HungarianAlgorithm` into your local Swift package by modifying your `Package.swift` file:
+You can install `HungarianAlgorithm` into a local Swift environment by modifying your `Package.swift` file:

 ```swift
 import PackageDescription